 Artist website: http://www.andrewschultz.net

-Andrew Schultz was born in Adelaide in 1960 and grew up in regional NSW and Victoria before his family moved to Brisbane, where he completed school.
-He studied at the Universities of Queensland, Pennsylvania and King's College London where his teachers and mentors included Colin Brumby, George Crumb, David Lumsdaine and Luciano Berio.
-He has been the recipient of various awards in Australia and overseas, including Australia Council Fellowships, Fulbright Award, Commonwealth Scholarship, Paul Lowin Prize, Schueler Composition Award, Maggs Award and the APRA Award for Contemporary Classical Composition of the Year.
+Andrew Schultz was born in Adelaide in 1960 and studied at the Universities of Queensland, Pennsylvania and King's College London.
+He has been the recipient of many awards in Australia and overseas, including Australia Council Fellowships, Fulbright Award, Commonwealth Scholarship, Paul Lowin Prize, Schueler Composition Award, Maggs Award, Art Music Award and the APRA Award.

-Andrew Schultz has written in most genres including large-scale symphonic and dramatic works.
+Schultz has written in most genres including large-scale symphonic and dramatic works.
 His orchestral music includes three symphonies.
-Symphony No. 1 In tempore stellae (1998) was premiered by the Melbourne Symphony and Chorale; Symphony No. 2 Ghosts of Reason (2008) by the Adelaide Symphony; and, Symphony No 3 Century (2012) was commissioned for the Canberra Symphony by the ACT Government for the Centenary of Canberra in 2013.
-Other orchestral works include The Devil's Music (1992) and Diver's Lament (1996) commissioned by the Sydney Symphony, Falling Man/Dancing Man (2005) commissioned by the Melbourne Symphony, Once upon a time… (2006) commissioned by the Queensland Symphony, and Endling (2007) commissioned by the Tasmanian Symphony.
-The acclaimed symphonic cantata Journey to Horseshoe Bend (2002-03, libretto by Gordon Kalton Williams after TGH Strehlow) was commissioned by Symphony Australia for the Sydney Symphony and Philharmonia Choirs.
+Symphony No. 1 In tempore stellae (1998) for the Melbourne Symphony and Chorale; Symphony No. 2 Ghosts of Reason (2008) for the Adelaide Symphony; and, Symphony No 3 Century (2012) was commissioned for the Centenary of Canberra and premiered by the Canberra Symphony for an audience of 150,000.
+Other orchestral works include The Devil's Music (1992), Diver's Lament (1996) and Sound Lur and Serpent (2014) commissioned by the Sydney Symphony, Falling Man/Dancing Man (2005, Melbourne Symphony), Once upon a time… (2006, Queensland Symphony), Endling (2007) and Peace (2013) commissioned by the Tasmanian Symphony and Maali - Concerto for oboe, clarinet, horn and bassoon (2016, West Australian Symphony Orchestra).
+The acclaimed symphonic cantata Journey to Horseshoe Bend (2002-03) was commissioned by Symphony Australia for the Sydney Symphony, Philharmonia Choir and the indigenous Ntaria Chorus.

 Awards & Prizes